C.K. Chatterton: Career in art

 Unlike most professional artists of his time Chatterton rarely contributed works to group exhibitions in commercial galleries.
 In 1908 a painting of his called "Snow Clad Town" appeared first in a juried group exhibition at the National Academy of Design and later as part of a traveling exposition held in Argentina and Chile.
-This painting can be see at left.
+This painting can be seen at left.
 When, in 1910, Robert Henri began to arrange group shows in New York's MacDowell Club, Chatterton included his paintings along with those of others of Henri's former students.
 When a painting of his called "A Peep at the Side Show" was included in an exhibition by the American Watercolor Society in 1912, the critic for the New York Herald described it in detail and said it was "a good picture of a not uncommon scene in the rural districts in spring and summer."
 He showed again at New York Watercolor Club in 1913 and the following year won a prize for best watercolor shown in an exhibition at New York's Salmagundi Club.

 There is a gap during the next decade during which there are no records of exhibitions in which Chatterton participated.
 In that time he married, took up teaching positions, and was employed as a superintendent of art education in the Newburgh public school system.
 Early on, he spent summer holidays in a rented studio in Newburgh where he made large paintings of the city's street scenes.
 Later—beginning in 1919—he began to spend summers in the summer resort and art colony of Ogunquit, Maine.
 This marked a change in his choice of subjects.
 Where before he mostly painted street and harbor scenes on the Hudson River in the vicinity of Newburgh, he now began to find subjects in the villages on the coast of southern Maine.
 Chatterton's painting, "Henry Wear's Place," of about 1920 (shown at right) is an example of his early work in Maine.
 When it was shown in 1927, Margaret Breuning of the New York Evening Post said "'Henry Weare's Place' with its beautiful elm, and umbrageous fountain spreading its beneficence over the little frame house huddling close to its great trunk, reveals the newer, mellower vein that this artist is developing with no loss of power in statement or design."